How Much Does It Cost to Refinance a Mortgage?

 Factors in Calculating the Cost to Refinance a Mortgage

 How much does it cost to refinance a house?
-The cost to refinance mortgage loans will be different for every homeowner.
+There’s no easy answer because the cost to refinance mortgage loans will be different for every borrower.
 However, there are certain factors that can help homeowners estimate how much they might pay in order to refinance their loan.
 These include the size of the loan, the homeowner’s credit score, the amount of equity they have in their home, the type of refinance they choose, the loan term, the refinance fees, and the home’s geographic location.

 The size of the loan will have a considerable impact on the total cost of refinancing.
 Using the typical range of 2 to 6 percent of the loan amount, closing costs for a $250,000 loan will range from $5,000 to $15,000.
 The cost to refinance a $500,000 loan will be even higher, ranging from $10,000 to $30,000.
 For many homeowners, that is a significant amount of money, especially considering that the average home loan exceeded $450,000 as of February 2022.

 As with any type of loan, customers with “good” or “excellent” credit scores will generally receive more favorable rates than those with “fair” or “poor” credit scores.
-A borrower with a credit score of at least 740 will typically see the lowest rates and costs to refinance, and customers with lower credit scores may have difficulty finding a lender that’s willing to approve their refinance application.
-For this reason, experts recommend that borrowers with lower credit scores work on increasing them before applying for a major loan like a mortgage or a refinance.
+A borrower with a credit score of at least 740 will typically see the lowest rates and costs to refinance, and customers with lower credit scores may have difficulty finding a lender that will approve their refinance application.
+For this reason, experts recommend that borrowers with lower credit scores work on improving their financial health before applying for a major loan like a mortgage or a refinance.

 The length of the mortgage loan, also known as the mortgage term, can also affect the total costs of refinancing.
 Homeowners who choose a shorter loan term when they refinance may have higher payments post-refinance than they did with their old loan.
-For example, a homeowner with a 30-year mortgage who refinances to a 15-year loan will likely have higher payments since they have less overall time to pay off the loan.
+For example, a homeowner with a 30-year mortgage who refinances to a 15-year loan will likely have higher payments since they have less overall time to pay off the loan, which will increase the amount of each payment.
 However, refinancing to a shorter loan term will result in the homeowner paying much less interest on the loan over the life of the loan.

 While homeowners might assume that a mortgage refinance is a straightforward process, there are actually several types of refinancing options to choose from, and each can come with different fees and interest rates.
-For example, the borrower may be offered a higher interest rate for a cash-out refinance than for a rate-and-term refinance because a cash-out refinance is a riskier type of loan.
+For example, the borrower may be offered a higher interest rate for a cash-out refinance than for a rate-and-term refinance because a cash-out refinance is a riskier type of loan for the lender to take on.
 Homeowners may also have options for streamline refinancing if their original mortgage loan was guaranteed by the Federal Housing Administration (FHA), the United States Department of Veterans Affairs (VA), or the United States Department of Agriculture (USDA).
 To determine the best type of refinance for their individual situation, homeowners can speak with their lender.

 Most lenders will charge an origination fee for a mortgage refinance.
 This fee helps cover the costs of processing, underwriting, and closing the loan.
 The exact fee can vary, but it typically ranges between 0.5 percent and 1.5 percent of the loan amount.
-For a $250,000 loan amount, that equals between $1,250 and $3,750 for the origination fee alone.
+For a $250,000 loan amount, that equals between $1,250 and $3,750 for the origination fee alone; for a $500,000 loan, that range increases to between $2,500 and $7,500.
 Borrowers may be able to negotiate origination fees with the lender in order to save money on the cost to refinance home loans.

 The geographic location of the home can have an effect on the cost of refinancing a mortgage.
 That’s because some areas with higher costs of living may have higher third-party fees or taxes, which can in turn increase the overall refinancing cost.
 Additionally, home prices are higher in some geographic areas, which can translate into higher closing costs on a home refinance.